-- i.
-End of second year (third year for direct admits) - 1.
-One year departmental extension - 2.
+Normal completion: by the end of second year (third year for direct admits)

+- 1. One year departmental extension - 2.
 Beyond one year, requires SGS and department approval - 3.
 Extensions are not automatic - 4.
-Students can be "terminated" after three extensions or if extensions are not approved i.
-End of the sixth year (or seventh for direct admit students) since admission
+Students can be "terminated" after three extensions or if extensions are not approved